wligithub/tax-tool/README.md

-## Automated Personal Tax Preparing Tool for VMware Acquisition
+## Automated Personal Tax Preparing Tool for VMW-AVGO Merger

-This is a python based tool aimed at auto generating cost base for current tax year filing and adjust AVGO share cost base to ease future tax year filing.
+This is a python based tool automatically calculates the cost basis of the VMW-AVGO merger.
+It can generate all data without the need for manually inputting per-lot information; you just need to download two files from E*Trade.

 This tool processes Gain & Loss file downloaded from ETRADE.
 It generates tax info for each row(lot).
 It also generates tax summary across all lots and AVGO cash in lieu fractional share info if applicable.